gabcal07/FinalProject_2025_gabriel_calvente/README.md

-To see git history please refer to the collaborative repo on which we worked as a group: https://github.com/LeoN1203/FinalProject_2025_LeonAYRAL.git

 # Recommender System for KuaiRec Dataset: Project Report

 To see git history please refer to the collaborative repo on which we worked as a group: https://github.com/LeoN1203/FinalProject_2025_LeonAYRAL.git